View Monroe Frazee's Obituary on Observer-Reporter.com and share memories

 She is also survived by five cousins, Makenna Frazee, Claire Frazee, Christopher Furbee, Kenzi Miller and James Colton "Colt" Miller.

-Deceased are her sister, Rylin Lee Frazee, and late grandparents, Howard B. (Jim) and Marcia Frazee of Lone Pine.
+Deceased are her sister, Rylin Lee Frazee, and grandparents Howard B. "Jim" and Marcia Frazee of Lone Pine.

 Funeral services were held privately at the convenience of the family.